Derivatives of tan & sec — Graphical and Algebraic

 \[\tan\theta = \frac{w^2 - 1}{i(w^2 + 1)} \quad \text{where } w = e^{i\theta}\]

-This substitution makes the quotient rule much cleaner and reduces the chance of errors.
-The key trick is choosing a good substitution to simplify the algebra before you differentiate.
+This substitution simplifies the quotient rule computation and reduces the likelihood of errors.
+The key technique is choosing a good substitution to simplify the algebra before differentiating.

 Power Expansion for Differentials